-In some states, including New York and New Jersey, spouses can seek a divorce based on “fault grounds,” such as adultery and abuse.
-In addition, many courts will consider evidence of either spouse’s fault or marital misconduct when deciding whether to award alimony and in making custody and visitation decisions.
+In some states, including New York and New Jersey, spouses can seek a divorce based on "fault grounds," such as adultery and abuse.
+Many courts will consider evidence of either spouse's fault or marital misconduct when deciding whether to award alimony, how to divide property, and even when making custody and visitation decisions.
 As a result, many divorcing spouses are focused on gathering evidence of misconduct, primarily of adultery.

-However, before you embark on an investigative journey to confirm suspicions that your spouse is cheating, you should speak with an experienced family law attorney in your area and find out if courts in your state consider adultery when making divorce-related decisions.
-If they don’t, there’s really no reason to try and prove that your spouse is cheating, other than to confirm your own suspicions.
-And even if adultery is a relevant factor in your state, you should consider the potential emotional and financial consequences of trying to prove your spouse’s misconduct - for both you and your children.
+Before you embark on an investigative journey to confirm suspicions that your spouse is cheating, you should speak with an experienced family law attorney in your area to find out if courts in your state consider adultery when making divorce-related decisions.
+If they don't, there's really no reason to try and prove that your spouse is cheating, unless you feel like you must know the truth in order to move on.
+And even if adultery is a relevant factor in your state, you should consider the potential emotional and financial consequences of trying to prove your spouse's misconduct - for both you and your children.
+This article discusses one of the most common methods of gathering evidence of adultery - a tracking device.

 The answer depends on the laws of your state.
 The ownership of the car is one of the most common factors courts will consider in determining whether the use of a tracking device is legal.
 In most states, if you own the car jointly with your spouse or the car is your sole property, it's probably legal to place a tracking device in the car.
 However, if you install a GPS tracking system in a car that isn't yours, you may expose yourself to a lawsuit for invasion of privacy.
 In addition, any evidence you gather from the device will probably be inadmissible in court.